 What Are the ROBS Benefits?

-We’ll provide you with ROBS benefits that you can take advantage of.
+We’ll provide you with the benefits of ROBS that you can take advantage of when in need of retirement funds to capitalize a personal business venture.

 1. Save Money

-The primary ROBS benefit is that you can establish a ROBS solution and use your retirement funds to invest in a business you will be personally involved in.
+The primary benefit of using the ROBS Solution is that you can employ ROBS to use your retirement funds to invest in a business you will be personally involved in.
 You can do this without paying tax on the retirement funds you wish to use as a distribution.

 By being able to invest the retirement funds into the business without having to take a taxable distribution and a 10% early distribution penalty if under the age of 59 1/2, using a ROBS solution could save you close to 45% of the distribution amount.